machakann/vim-multiselect/README.md

 # Mission

 To explore a new ability of Vim to edit texts, here is a conceptual implementation to handle multiple selections.
-This plugin itself provides only basic functions to select and unselect regions on a buffer, and the further editing operations would be supplied by other external plugins.
+This plugin itself provides only basic functions to select and unselect regions on a buffer, and the further editing operations would be supplied by other external plugins ([vim-masquerade](https://github.com/machakann/vim-masquerade)).
 Its Application Programming Interfaces are [opened](https://github.com/machakann/vim-multiselect/blob/master/doc/multiselect.txt).
 Hope it would spawn fresh ideas!

 # Dependency